 But this "freebie" is different.
 Kuldeep Singh (an Indian guy living in Japan) has been building and selling pre-built all metal pantorouter machines.
 He offered to send me a royalty for the machines, but I told him to set the money aside and send me a machine once the royalties add up to the price of a machine.

-So the numbers finally added up to a machine, and Kuldeep sent me one.
+So (in 2013) the numbers finally added up to a machine, and Kuldeep sent me one.

 I made lengthy video of most of the unpacking and assembly.
 The packaging was perhaps a bit messy, but effective.
 Then again, when I sold marble adders or Jenga pistols, my packaging was not that neat either.